 2. Screen Popular Events, Like Live Sports or Movies

-Most popular sports, events, and shows happen in the late evenings and continue into the night.
+Most popular sports (such as triathlon or tennis), events, and shows happen in the late evenings and continue into the night.
 This is just the perfect time for workers to saunter into your bars after a long workday.

 Take advantage of this opportunity and screen these popular events.
 You can spice things up by offering reduced prices for drinks to celebrate a victory even.